No One Should Survive That

 - What's the highest fall without any parachute or equipment whatsoever that a person has survived?
 200 feet?
 300 feet, maybe?
 Try thirty-three thousand, three hundred and thirty feet.
 Yugoslavian stewardess Vesna Vulović had been confused with another stewardess of the same name, and she ended up on a flight supposedly carrying the Yugoslavian Prime Minister by mistake.
 It was after they reached cruising altitude that her DC-9 contracted a fatal case of the explodes, courtesy of Croatian terrorists.
 She fell into a pond in Czechoslovakia, and was rescued by a nearby doctor.
 She was the sole survivor and later made a full recovery.

-- A Soviet woman named Larisa Savitskaya, though survived a somewhat smaller fall of 5220 meters, managed to stay alive in the taiga for tree days, with a concussion, broken arm and a spine trauma, fighting off mosquitoes, animals and incessant rain before she was rescued.
+- A Soviet woman named Larisa Savitskaya, though survived a somewhat smaller fall of 5220 meters, managed to stay alive in the taiga for three days, with a concussion, broken arm and a spine trauma, fighting off mosquitoes, animals and incessant rain before she was rescued.

-- Another Soviet survivor, a WWII bomber pilot named Ivan Chisov, bailed out from his disabled plane at ~7000 meters but lost consciousness before opening his chute.
+- Another Soviet survivor, a WWII bomber pilot named Ivan Chisov, bailed out from his disabled plane at ~7000 meters (about 22,000 feet) but lost consciousness before opening his chute.
 He landed on the slope of a ravine, that managed to slow his fall (estimated at ~150 mph), and, though suffered a broken spine and pelvis, managed to recover enough to fly again.

 - Tsutomu Yamaguchi.
 Dude survived both nukes and outlived the pilots.

 - Hitler survived a briefcase bomb detonating just a few feet away from his legs.
-All that was ruined as a pair of trousers.
+All that was ruined was a pair of trousers.
 Averted however since that while the blast appeared as something that should have been fatal or at least crippling, Mythbusters proved that the way Hitler stood made it much less dangerous than it had seemed — he was separated from the bomb by a very massive and sturdy table leg, and it wasn't a very large bomb.

 - NASCAR: Every single blowover wreck will make you think this trope: Tony Stewart at the 2001 Daytona 500; Ryan Newman at the 2003 Daytona 500 and the 2009 AMP Energy 500 at Talladega; Elliott Sadler in the fall of 2003 at Talladega; Scott Riggs in 2005 at Talladega; Scott Wimmer in the 2005 Daytona 500; Dale Earnhardt at Talladega in 1996.